 Vocabulary Test Preparation

 Mastery of English vocabulary is a key skill, and one that must be demonstrated when it comes time to take most standardized tests.
-These pages contain help that has been created specifically to aid in preparing for the vocabulary section of major tests — from elementary to graduate school.
+These resources were created specifically to aid in preparing for the vocabulary section of major tests — from elementary to graduate school.

-Use this free information from Michigan State University to boost your vocabulary knowledge or to study for vocabulary portions of major exams like the GRE, GMAT, MCAT and LSAT.
+Use this free information from Michigan State University to boost your vocabulary knowledge or study for vocabulary portions of major exams like the GRE, GMAT, MCAT, and LSAT.
 There’s even a whole section dedicated to frequently confused and misused words.

 VocabTest offers lots of free vocabulary tests at several grade levels, including the Advanced Placement curriculum.
 You can also make your own tests, play games, and study for the vocabulary section of the SAT.